-- The possession of any substance unless specifically permitted will trigger some action under this moderate tolerance policy. - The guiding principal should be one of managing the situation safely in the first instance. - It could also include situations where the drug is hazardous, such as where it is flammable. - In such situations staff should act to ensure their own safety, the safety of other staff and customers, and the safety of the person in possession of drugs. - Other steps to get the substances off site or destroyed can then be addressed. - Where there is suspicion of supply, staff should refer to the Supply guidelines [p38.] - Where substances are being openly displayed, the client should be warned that their behaviour is unacceptable, as it poses a risk to other clients.
-They should be asked to change the way that they are behaving to reduce the risk to others. - Should the behaviour continue, further steps must be taken.
-This could include warnings or other sanctions. - All actions should be documented.
+- The possession of any substance unless specifically permitted will be a breach of this low tolerance policy. - The guiding principal should be one of managing the situation safely in the first instance. - It could also include situations where the drug is hazardous, such as where it is flammable.
+In such situations staff should act to ensure their own safety, the safety of other staff and customers, and the safety of the person in possession of drugs. - Other steps to get the substances off site or destroyed can then be addressed.